knightkiller3137/PRODIGY_CS_01/README.md

 - **Non-alphabet characters** (spaces, punctuation, numbers) are preserved as-is.
 - Easy to modify for different shift values or variations of the cipher.

+##📂 How to Run
+- Save the code to a file named caesar_cipher.py.

+`Run using Python 3:
+python caesar_cipher.py `

+##🔒 Use Cases
+- Educational tool for learning about classical cryptography.
+- Teaching modular arithmetic and ASCII manipulation in Python.
+- Light obfuscation of text (not suitable for real security).

 ---

 ## ▶️ Example Usage